gwk/opticon/readme.md

 ###TODO

 There are lots of things I would like to add, starting with:
+* Fix opticon-askpass final newline omission (try sudo echo hi).
-* Log enable and disable events.
+* Log enable and disable events?
 What are the privacy implications of this?
 * A website from which to download builds.
+Use github releases?
 * Scripts to simplify the aggregate key, mouse, and scroll events into statistically useful events to reduce privacy risk and facilitate data sharing.
 * Scripts to analyze periodic usage, e.g. hours of day and days of week.
 * Scripts to analyze usage of key commands by application.
-Put some numbers behind those editor flame wars :)
+Let's inject some numbers into those editor flame wars :)
 * Scripts that cross-reference Opticon events with Chrome browsing history and git logs.
 * Application blacklist for apps that should not be recorded, e.g. 1Password, TrueCrypt.
 * Use kAXMainWindowAttribute and CGWindowRef APIs (or something) to track frontmost window.
-* Fix opticon-askpass final newline omission (try sudo echo hi).
 * Use image icons for the status item; rendering unicode glyphs results in unpredictable layout.
 * Fix tooltips, which seem to only display when running from Xcode.